 When counseling clients it’s imperative to practice what you preach.
 So I’ve written and published articles on these issues for over five years.
 In addition to my articles here, my work has appeared in MarketingProfs, E-Commerce News, CommPro.biz and Social Media Today.
-I publish a monthly column for WashingtonExec.com, and I serve on the marketing committee of the Association for Corporate Growth, National Chapter.
+I published a monthly column for WashingtonExec.com, and I’ve served on the marketing committee of the Association for Corporate Growth, National Chapter.

 All work and no play would make me pretty dull, and often I can’t talk publicly about the results my clients achieve.
 So in addition to work and technology issues I also write about wine, and about keeping two out of warranty BMWs in top operating condition.
 These three topics usually give me plenty of interesting fodder.